 Section 26a project leads, like Weisz, maintain communication with the applicant throughout the progression of the process and successfully navigate it for almost all applications.
 However, there are occasions where an applicant’s objective does not align with TVA’s regulations and guidelines.

 In the few cases where a resolution cannot be reached, TVA can deny the application.
 However, a denial comes with the right to appeal.
 “Denials can be extremely sensitive,” according to Summitt.
 “Our goal is to accommodate the stakeholder’s request, but when that’s not possible, it’s important to have experienced staff like Ken to work with applicants.
 Likewise, he is invaluable when training new team members.”

-“Our natural resources, and beautiful reservoirs are part of why this area is such such a popular tourist and business destination, he explains.
+“Our natural resources and beautiful reservoirs are part of why this area is such a popular tourist and business destination, he explains.
 “Our family spends lots of time on TVA lakes and public lands.
 It’s gratifying to know that my team and I are protecting these resources for future generations.”